Reading Stadium (Oxford Road): Closure

 Clapton Stadiums Ltd sold up to the Greyhound Racing Association (GRA) in 1966 and worryingly the GRA at this time ran the Property Trust who were responsible for selling land to developers (three stadiums had already been closed by them).
 Racing continued on Thursday and Saturday evenings with the greyhounds supplied by resident trainers Jim Sherry, Ron Jeffrey and Jim Barker plus Yates, Jimmy Jowett & Paddy Pierce.
 However, in 1971 the resident kennels were sold and Reading turned to the contracted trainers system.
-It was the beginning of the end with the stadium being sold in 1973 by the GRA.
+It was the beginning of the end with the stadium being sold by the GRA for e-development as warehousing in 1973, despite protests.

 The final meeting was held on 10 November 1973 and the stadium was closed down on 1 January 1974, the site today is the Stadium Business Park on Stadium Way.